ecocurious2/MultiGeiger/docs/source/setup_lora.rst

 -  Go through the configuration site until the settings of the LoRa  parameters are displayed.
    Type in the 3 parameters from the TTN console (**APPEUI, DEVEUI, APPKEY**).
    They can be found in your TTN account for each device (see above).
-   The HEX values must be entered **without** spaces as they appear in the TTN or other devices.
+   The HEX values must be entered **without** spaces as they appear in the TTN.

 Example:
 | The TTN console reads